April 10 – April 16

 About the Author

-Jim Jones is the Standards Manager for PowerPhone.
+Jim Jones is the Content Manager for PowerPhone.
 Prior to that he served as an Implementation Manager for 7 years supporting Total Response clients worldwide.
 Before joining the PowerPhone Team Jim served in the roles of Telecommunicator/CTO, Shift Supervisor, and Training Coordinator at a PSAP in Illinois for 16 years.